Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Cochin chicken is one of the most cuddly and lovable poultry.
 This chicken breed is a happy and friendly chicken.
 If you keep it as a house pet, it will give you a few eggs every week.

-If you want to read about the best chickens that lay lots of eggs here is the guide for you.
+Here is the guide to read about the best chickens that lay many eggs.
 (Best Egg Laying Chicken Breeds)

-The Cochins that we know today has started its journey in the Victorian age.
-It was a tall bird that was selectively bred with enthusiasm by the breeders.
+The Cochins that we know today started its journey in the Victorian age.
+It was a tall bird selectively bred with enthusiasm by the breeders.
 This chicken has become one of the most preferred backyard chickens today.

 It is a good and dedicated broody chicken that will raise some chicks for you.
 You will find it peacefully walking in the yard and searching for food items.
 Cochin chickens like to eat a lot.